allaboutapps/integresql/README.md

 As we switched to Go as our primary backend engineering language, we needed to rewrite the above logic anyways and decided to provide a safe and language agnostic way to utilize our testing strategy with PostgreSQL.

 IntegreSQL is a RESTful JSON api distributed as a Docker image or go cli.
-It manages multiple PostgreSQL templates and their separate pool of test database for your tests.
-It keeps the pool of test database warm (as it's running in the background) and is fit for parallel test execution with multiple test runners / processes.
+It manages multiple PostgreSQL templates and their separate pool of test databases for your tests.
+It keeps the pool of test databases warm (as it's running in the background) and is fit for parallel test execution with multiple test runners / processes.

 Our flow actually changed to this: